Threadless completions

 }'

-Threadless completions support tool calling for multi-turn interactions.
+Threadless completions support tool calling for multi-turn flows.

 Step 1: Send a prompt with tool definitions.